dlab-berkeley/Git-Fundamentals/lessons/02_Git_Basics.md

 ### 2. **Cloning**
 Cloning a repository means taking a remote repository, and copying it to our local machine to create a local repository.
 We run the command `git clone [REPO-LINK]` to do so, filling `[REPO-LINK]` with the link to your repository.<br>

+🥊**Challenge**: Let's clone a repository. <br>
+💡 **Tip**: In command line (Bash /Zsh), `cd` is used to change directories and `ls` is used to look at the list of files in a directory.

-### 3.
+### 3. **Checking the status**
-**Checking the status** A useful command to always run is `git status`.
+A useful command to always run is `git status`.
 This will provide a summary of what's going on in your repo.
 Run it to see what happens - all it should say is that it's up to date with origin/main: this means that it's up to date with origin, which is its name for the remote repo.
 Within origin, it's synced to the main branch. <br>

 ### 4. **Making a Change**
 Let's make changes to the repo.
 Let's make a change by creating a new file.
 Create a file called `text.txt`, which has some text in it of your choosing.
 You can also add a new text file by `touch [text_file_name]`, make new directories, or edit the `README` file.